 Why is this medication prescribed?

-Ivabradine is used to treat certain patients with heart failure (condition in which the heart is unable to pump enough blood to the other parts of the body) to decrease the risk that their condition will worsen and need to be treated in a hospital.
+Ivabradine is used to treat certain adults with heart failure (condition in which the heart is unable to pump enough blood to the other parts of the body) to decrease the risk that their condition will worsen and need to be treated in a hospital.
+It is also used to treat a certain type of heart failure in children 6 months of age and older due to cardiomyopathy (a condition in which the heart muscle becomes weakened and enlarged).
 Ivabradine is in a class of medications called hyperpolarization-activated cyclic nucleotide-gated (HCN) channel blockers.
 It works by slowing the heart rate so the heart can pump more blood through the body each time it beats.

 How should this medicine be used?

-Ivabradine comes as a tablet to take by mouth.
+Ivabradine comes as a tablet and as an oral solution (liquid) to take by mouth.
 It is usually taken with food twice a day.
 Take ivabradine at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ivabradine exactly as directed.
 Do not take more or less of it, or take it more often than prescribed by your doctor.

 Some ivabradine tablets come with a line down the middle.
 If your doctor tells you to take half a tablet, break it carefully on the line.
 Take half the tablet as directed, and save the other half for your next dose.